A colored sl(N)-homology for links in S^3: Introduction

 Since the homotopy category $\hmf_{R,w}$ of graded matrix factorizations is not abelian, we can not directly define the homology of $C(D)$.
-But, as in \cite{KR1}, we can still construct a homology from $C(D)$.
+But, as in \cite{KR1}, we can still construct a homology $H(D)$ from $C(D)$.
 Recall that each matrix factorization comes with a differential map $d_{mf}$.
-If $D$ is a link diagram, then the base ring $R$ is $\C$, and $w=0$.
+If $D$ is a link diagram, then the base ring $R$ is $\C$, and the potential $w=0$.
 So all the matrix factorizations in $C(D)$ are actually cyclic chain complexes.
 Taking the homology with respect to $d_{mf}$, we change $C(D)$ into a chain complex $(H(C(D),d_{mf}), d^\ast)$ of finite dimensional graded vector spaces, where $d^\ast$ is the differential map induced by the differential map $d$ of $C(D)$.
 We define

-If $D$ is a diagram of a tangle with end points, then $R$ is a graded polynomial ring with homogeneous indeterminants of positive gradings, and $w$ is in the maximal homogeneous ideal $\mathfrak{I}$ of $R$ generated by all the indeterminants.
+If $D$ is a diagram of a tangle with end points, then $R$ is a graded polynomial ring with homogeneous indeterminates of positive gradings, and $w$ is in the maximal homogeneous ideal $\mathfrak{I}$ of $R$ generated by all the indeterminates.
 So $(C(D)/\mathfrak{I}\cdot C(D), d_{mf})$ is a cyclic chain complex.
 Its homology $(H(C(D)/\mathfrak{I}\cdot C(D), d_{mf}),d^\ast)$ is a chain complex of finite dimensional graded vector spaces, where $d^\ast$ is the differential map induced by the differential map $d$ of $C(D)$.
 We define

 In either case, $H(D)$ inherits the $\zed_2\oplus\zed\oplus\zed$-grading of $C(D)$.
-We call $H(D)$ the colored $\mathfrak{sl}(N)$-homology of $D$.
+We call $H(D)$ the colored $\mathfrak{sl}(N)$ homology of $D$.
 The corollary below follows easily from Theorem \ref{main}.